-There are quite a considerable number of marketing techniques to take advantage of, with each of these providing different results for specific demographics.
-For college students, many companies will automatically thing of a few of these strategies, such as social media and other online marketing techniques.
+There are many marketing techniques to take advantage of, with each of these providing different results for specific demographics.
+Many companies will automatically think of a few of these strategies for college students, such as social media and other online marketing techniques.

 However, many people may not know which methods will provide high-quality results in this regard.
 One of the more notable ways that you’ll be able to do so is with campus marketing.
 This may be a term that a significant number of people may be unfamiliar with.

 Those that do know the term may often not know how to take advantage of it.
 However, there are a few ways that you’ll be able to do so to maximize your results while keeping your spending low.
 As such, you should be able to see a significant return on investment with campus marketing.

 There are a variety of things you’ll need to know to expand your brand awareness among college students and maximizing your ROI.